segmentio/action-destinations/README.md

     return request('https://example.com', {
       method: 'post',
       json: {
-        conversion: data.hookOutputs?.['on-mapping-save']?.id,
+        conversion: data.hookOutputs?.onMappingSave?.id,
-        name: data.hookOutputs?.['on-mapping-save']?.name
+        name: data.hookOutputs?.onMappingSave?.name
       }
     })
   }
   }
 ```

-### `on-mapping-save` hook
+### `onMappingSave` hook

-The `on-mapping-save` hook is triggered after a user clicks 'Save' on a mapping.
+The `onMappingSave` hook is triggered after a user clicks 'Save' on a mapping.
 The result of the hook is then saved to the users configuration as if it were a normal field.
-Builders can access the saved values in the `perform` block by referencing `data.hookOutputs?.['on-mapping-save']?.<key>`.
+Builders can access the saved values in the `perform` block by referencing `data.hookOutputs?.onMappingSave?.<key>`.

 ## Audience Support (Pilot)